andy-graybeal/andy-graybeal.github.io/nmp/how_to_add_a_menu_item.md

 ---
 permalink: /how-to-add-a-menu-item/
-title: "How to add a menu item in AcademicPages theme"
+title: "How to add a menu item in AcademicPages template"
 author_profile: true
 redirect_from:
   - "/nmp/"
   - "/nmp.html"
 ---

-How to add a menu item in Academic Pages
+How to add a menu item in Academic Pages template
+I will explain how to add a menu item named "Journal"

 Add a page
 ======
+Add a journal.html file to the _pages folder.
+Inside that file put this:
+---
+permalink: /journal/
+title: "Journal"
+---

+{% include base_path %}

+{% for post in site.journal %}
+  {% include archive-single.html %}
+{% endfor %}

 Add a folder
 ======